parimalp/compute_acceleration_using_Vitis/README.md

 ## Section 5:  Memory Allocation Tips

 In this section, we'd explore the impact of different memory allocation methods.
-Section 3 is an extension of Vitis Introduction Lab section 3, which introduces a way to process data as early as possible.
-Section 4 explores the capabilities of v++ to connect kernels in various topologies.
+Section 6 is an extension of Vitis Introduction Lab section 3, which introduces a way to process data as early as possible.
+Section 7 explores the capabilities of v++ to connect kernels in various topologies.

 Memory management is a common task in hardware acceleration.
-A lot of choices need to be made during the design phase: kernel space and user space, normal and physical continuous, aligned and unaligned, coherent and non-coherent, etc. We wish to give common ways of memory allocation in Vitis hardware acceleration applications in this section.
+A lot of choices need to be made during the design phase: kernel space and user space, normal and physical continuous, aligned and unaligned, coherent and non-coherent, etc. In this section we give common ways of memory allocation in Vitis hardware acceleration applications.

 This section is originally a section from UG1352.
 Section 2 and section 3 share the same hardware design.
 This section will mainly discuss software application from 01 to 03 in `wide_vadd/sw_src` directory.
 Section 3 will discuss `wide_vadd/sw_src/05_pipelined_vadd.cpp`